- Career Highlights

 "Once students learn a certain amount of technique in their second semester of the core course, they start learning how to conduct and rehearse a virtual orchestra with a computer program called Notion, which is amazing.
 I never had that luxury at that young age."

 "But some people still like to learn using recordings, and I don't really agree with that.
 To do movements along with a recording is only learning to move.
-Conducting means leading; it doesn't make sense to teach conducting unless you're teaching people to follow the stick, to connect with the orchestra, and to rehearse them."
+Conducting means leading; it doesn't make sense to teach conducting unless you're teaching people to follow the baton, to connect with the orchestra, and to rehearse them."

 "Studying and going into details of scores is important for a conducting major.
 But in the required courses, what's most important in the limited time I have is to take students from zero to a point where they have a clear technique that will make the orchestra want to play for them."